History of India (1947–present): Congress rule returns

+2008 Mumbai attacks

-On 26 November 2008, Mumbai attacks took place.
-India blamed Lashkar-e-Taiba militants from Pakistan for the attacks and announced a "pause" in the ongoing peace process.
+From 26 November 2008 to 29 November 2008, 10 Pakistani Lashkar-e-Taiba terrorists carried out a series of terrorist attacks in Mumbai which killed 175 people including nine of the attackers and wounded more than 300 people.
+One of the attackers named Ajmal Kasab was captured alive and was executed on 21 November 2012 after the Supreme Court of India in a landmark judgement upheld his death penalty.
+India blamed Lashkar-e-Taiba from Pakistan for carrying out the attacks and announced a "pause" in the ongoing peace process.

+The Parliament of India passed a bill which led to the formation of the National Investigation Agency, a central agency to prosecute terrorism related offenses in response to the 2008 Mumbai attacks on 30 December 2008.
+It was assented by President, Pratibha Patil on 31 December 2008.

 In July 2009, the Delhi High Court decriminalised consensual homosexual sex, re-interpreting the British Raj-era law, Section 377 of the Indian Penal Code, as unconstitutional in regard to criminalising consensual sex between two homosexual adults or decriminalising such acts between adult heterosexuals or other consenting adults, that may be deemed unnatural.

 In the Indian general election in 2009, the United Progressive Alliance won a convincing and resounding 262 seats, with Congress alone winning 206 seats.
 However, the Congress-led government faced many allegations of corruption.
 Inflation rose to an all-time high, and the ever-increasing prices of food commodities caused widespread agitation.

 Tawang Monastery in Arunachal Pradesh, is the largest monastery in India and second largest in the world after the Potala Palace in Lhasa, Tibet.
 It is one of the few monasteries of Tibetan Buddhism that have remained protected from Mao's Cultural Revolution without any damage.